danielbriffa/har2request/README.md

 # har2request

-This node application lets you grab a .har file and convert the requests to beatiful vanilla JS code
+This node application lets you grab a .har file and convert the requests to beatiful vanilla JS code.
+Great if you want to extract the calls to reuse in a different app, for testing purposes,etc..

 ## Example output